adobe, 2024

 background

-84% users remove objects from an image, but sometimes get low quality results
+84% users remove objects from an image, but get frustrated of low quality results

 Imagine trying to remove that pesky person behind you in your picture in front of the Eiffel tower, only for that picture to get more obscure than before.